DynamoMTL/RickRollout/README.md

     end
 ```

-Please refer to the [original gem](https://github.com/fetlife/rollout) for all configuration options
+Please refer to the [original gem](https://github.com/fetlife/rollout) for all configuration options.

 This gem depends on the `FEATURE_FLAGS_ENABLED` environment variable.